Waqar-Ul-Hassan/o4m/content/policies.md

 - You left full-time postsecondary studies within the last six months.
 - You have full-time OSAP loans not currently in repayment status.
-- You are the sole owner or joint owner of an eligible new business operating in Ontario.
+- You are the sole owner or joint owner of an eligible new business operating in Ontario (includes a director or officer of the business with a controlling share).
 - You are currently working in Ontario at least 30 hours per week for your eligible new business*.
-Sole owner or joint owner includes a director or officer of the business with a controlling share.

 *Eligible new business means: